Mathter2/HousinDocs/DRAFT.md

 ## 2.Objective

 Project Housin is designed for people who wishes to buy, rent or sell real estate properties.
 It aims to have a powerful search engine, both for specific and accurate data.
 People who wishes to sell or rent a property needs to specify its type, like a house or apartment, and provide its floor plan.
-By creating an accurate floor plan and defining room types, such as bathroom, kitchen or dorms it is possible to then find homes with certain parameters, such as number of dorms, size of the kitchen, etc.
+By creating an accurate floor plan and defining room types, such as bathroom, kitchen or dorms it is possible to then find homes with certain parameters, such as number of bedrooms, size of the kitchen, etc.

 ## 3.Search engine